 The department stores take festive to another level with Saks Fifth Avenue putting on an incredible light show complete with cheerful seasonal music and Macy’s decking out their windows, keeping the tradition alive!

 Of course, seeing the tree at Rockefeller Center (rockefellercenter.com) is just a spectacular opportunity.
 Having the chance to view that gigantic Christmas tree in person is something everyone should experience at least once in their lifetime.
 You can grab tickets to check out the Rockettes at Radio City Music Hall or take a stroll through the snowy streets to find the big ornaments and Christmas decorations.

 Of course people think to visit Central Park in the summertime, but it’s actually very beautiful in the winter, too.
 Not only is the Central Park Zoo open year round, but they have ice-skating, sledding, carousel rides, and more available while you take in the views of the snow covered trees.

 The High Line

-The highline is an elevated rail structure that’s now actually a public park, extending for 1.45 miles.
+The High Line is an elevated rail structure that’s been made into a public park, extending for 1.45 miles.
 When news hit the city that the rail track was set to be torn down, locals rallied together to turn the track into a park to keep that from happening and preserve the landmark.
-The highline pulls together art, nature, and of course plenty of amazing restaurants and things to do all in one place!
+The High Line pulls together art, nature, and plenty of restaurants and things to do all in one place!